 Coming from the licorice plant originating in southern Asia, this extract is a natural skin-brightening hero.
 Its powerful antioxidants help reduce the appearance of the stubborn under-eye circles, discoloration, and dark spots.
 It works to even out your skin tone and diminish pigmentation caused by sun damage, scars or just natural, human, aging (like in our Stroke of Brilliance Brightening Serum and Out of Sight Dark Spot Gel).

 A lightweight, easily absorbed oil often seen in products for aging skin.
 Marula is recognized for its ability to hydrate, smooth, and reduce redness of the skin thanks to fatty acids and natural antioxidants like vitamin E. Find it in our Gentle Cycle Milky Cleanser.

 The pigment that gives hair and skin their color.
 Hyperpigmentation and dark spots are a result of patches of excess melanin; it can be caused by age, sun damage, and more.

 Also called chloasma, this is a type of pigmentation that causes dark, brown, or gray patches to appear on the skin.
 It often results from sun exposure or hormonal changes, particularly in pregnant women, which is why it's also referred to as "the mask of pregnancy".

 This vegan-friendly ingredient has an amino acid profile similar to collagen, allowing it to boost skins' overall firmness and tone.
 It also helps to hydrate and oxygenate skin cells.
-Find it in our Recovery Mode Advanced Night Cream and Auto-Save Advanced Restoring Serum.
+Find it in our Recovery Mode Advanced Night Cream.